Watch: UAE summer rains, hail hit parts of Dubai and Sharjah; dust storm sweeps through roads

 Thick dust storm and heavy rains hit parts of Dubai and Sharjah on Saturday, giving residents a respite from the summer heat.

-Heavy rain also started to fall in Al Quoz area and on Emirates Road at 3.35pm.
+On Jebel Ali-Lehbab road, the showers came with hail, according to the weather authorities.

-In a video shared by Storm Centre, heavy rains are seen lashing in Al Marmum area of Dubai, with water flowing beside the road, and strong winds blowing.
+In a video shared by Storm Centre, Dubai's Al Marmum area is seen battered by strong winds and rain, with water flowing on the roadside.

-In another video shared, heavy rains are seen as cars drive by and water covers the street.
+In another video, cars are seen driving through wet roads amidst the rainy weather:

 Rainfall captured from Khaleej Times office in Dubai: